SchnitzelBeef/Project-Sorting-CUDA-/README.md

 ### Using a Custom Input

 To use your own input, ensure it is formatted as a Futhark array of unsigned 32-bit integers, with each element suffixed by `u32`.
-Save this array in a file named `input.txt` located in the same directory as the compiled program.
-Then, execute:
+Save this array to a file named `input.txt` inside the `/code/` directory, replacing the existing array definition.
+Then, return back into `/code/cuda/radix/` execute:

 ```
 ./radix N 1